MarginaliaSearch/www.marginalia.nu/content/log/A_104_dep_bug.md

 There are four lights, damnit!

 At this point I patched production so that if this assertion were to fail, the input files were copied over to a separate directory.
-This gave me a 2 GB or set of test-data that had been known to trigger the error that I could exfiltrate and examine locally.
+This gave me a 2 GB set of test-data that had been known to trigger the error that I could exfiltrate and examine locally.

 The bug of course did not re-appear when I ran this code in isolation, but that actually says something important.
 I'd reduced the problem down to deterministic code being non-deterministic and outputting logical contradictions.
 This feels like a good reason to question other things than the program logic.